reichlab/docs.zoltardata/docs/Validation.md

 ### "date"

- - any values in `Point` or `Sample` Prediction Elements should be string that can be interpreted as a date in `YYYY-MM-DD` format, and these values should be contained within the set of valid responses defined by `cats`.
+ - any values in `Point` or `Sample` Prediction Elements should be string that can be interpreted as a date in `YYYY-MM-DD` format, and these values should be contained within the set of valid responses defined by `cats` defined by the target.
  - for `Bin` Prediction Elements, the submitted set of `cats` must be a subset of the valid outcomes defined by the target range.